-The California dog bite statute can impute “strict liability” on the owner’s of vicious animals.
-Strict liability means that a person is liable for damages, even if the person used ordinary care, and, therefore, was not negligent in keeping or controlling the animal.
-The keeper’s liability is said to be absolute in the sense that the gist of the action is not how the animal was kept but that it was kept at all in light of its dangerous propensities.
+The California dog bite statute can impute “strict liability” on the owners of vicious animals.
+Strict liability means that a person is liable for damages even if the person used ordinary care, and therefore was not negligent in keeping or controlling the animal.
+The keeper’s liability is said to be absolute in the sense that the gist of the action is not how the animal was kept, but that it was kept at all in light of its dangerous propensities.
 A plaintiff who can prove the animal’s dangerous nature or trait and the keeper’s “knowledge” of it, need not prove negligence in failing to restrain or confine it.
 Actual notice is not required.
-An owner’s knowledge can be “constructive” wherein an owner can be liable if she could have learned of the aggressive propensity through reasonable inquiry.
-Additionally, the owner may be liable for his/her employees, agents, partners or family members who knew of the animal’s dangerous propensities.
+An owner’s knowledge can be “constructive” wherein an owner can be liable if she could have learned of the propensity through reasonable inquiry.
+Additionally, an owner may be liable if his employees, agents, partners or family knew of the animal’s dangerous propensities.

 WHAT EVERY CALIFORNIA DOG OWNER SHOULD KNOW

-The latest dog bite statistics show that each year approximately 4.7 million people are bit by a dog in the U.S. There are 62 million dogs in the United States.
-Contributing to the epidemic of dog bites in America, is the growing preference among Americans for aggressive breeds, such as pit bulls, rottweilers and German Shepherds.
+The latest dog bite statistics show that each year approximately 4.7 million people are bitten by a dog in the U.S. There are 62 million dogs in the United States.
+Contributing to the epidemic of dog bites in America is the growing preference among Americans for aggressive breeds, such as pit bulls, rottweilers, and German Shepherds.
 Further contributing to the increased frequency of dog attacks, is that dogs are often left home alone, untrained, and unsupervised.
-Most dog bites and attacks occur when dogs are tied up for long periods of time, or spend most of their time by themselves.
-A dog’s isolation or lack of interaction results in a dog never being acclimated to strangers, and increases the likelihood of attacks.
+Most dog bites and attacks occur when dogs are tied up for long periods of time or spend most of their time by themselves.
+A dog’s isolation or lack of interaction results in a dog never being acclimated to strangers and increases the likelihood of attacks.

-- Try to obtain the name and contact information of the dog owner.
+- Attempt to obtain the name and contact information of the animal owner.

-- Try to get the name and contact information of any persons who witnessed the attack.
+- Attempt to obtain the name and contact information of any witnesses to the attack.

-- Try to take photographs of any visible injuries you have suffered as a result of the dog bite.
+- Take photographs of any visible injuries you have suffered as a result of the attack.

-- Save any clothing that may have been damaged by the dog during the attack.
+- Try to save any clothing that may have been damaged by the animal.

-- Save and take photographs of any property damage caused by the animal.
+- Take photographs of any property damage caused by the animal.